ATBO: History

-2022–2023: Debut with The Beginning: 開花

-ATBO made their official debut on July 27, 2022, with the release of their debut EP, The Beginning: 開花, which can be roughly translated to "blooming flower".
+ATBO debuted on July 27, 2022, with the EP, The Beginning: 開花.

-2024-present: Rakwon's departure and formation of The CrewOne

-On May 6, 2024, IST announced that Rakwon will be leaving the group due to health issues dating back to March.
+On May 6, 2024, IST announced that Rakwon would be leaving the group due to health issues dating back to March.
 On June 27, the group collaborated with Just B to form the project boy group The CrewOne.
 The project group then joined Mnet's competition program Road to Kingdom: Ace of Ace, which premiered on September 19, 2024.

+On December 17, 2025, IST entertainment announced that its exclusive contracts with the members have been terminated, thereby confirming the group's disbandment.